 The First Round Leader (FRL) market is fascinating given there are many ways to review the data to hand.

 How does the weather forecast impact conditions?
 Will it be softer earlier, firmer later, windier for some, warmer for others?
 What tee times have the recent FRL winners had?
-Have the recent FRL winners started well here in the past?
+Have the recent FRL winners started well in this event in the past?
 Have the recent FRL winners started well in their recent events; have they even been playing well in recent events?

 Lots of questions and the odd red herring along the way I’m sure, however I think there are a few factors to consider which might help point us in the right direction.

-As per the outright market, there’s some each-way value to be found in the FRL market too with Boylesports offering 8 places each way, 1/5 odds for this market, and Betfred offering 7 places, 1/5 odds with some strong odds.
+As per the outright market, there’s some each-way value to be found in the FRL market too with Boylesports, Betfred, Coral & Unibet offering 7 places each way, 1/5 odds.
+Details of their new customer offers are below: